hamzaali98/message-service/README.md

 ## API Routes

-It is recommended to test the API endpoints using the Swagger by navigating to `/docs` after running the app locally.
+Can be tested using curl or postman but it is recommended to test the API endpoints using Swagger by navigating to `/docs` after running the app locally.

 By default, the application runs at **[http://127.0.0.1:8000](http://127.0.0.1:8000)**.